SS Kembu Maru (1942)

-Kembu Maru also Kenmu Maru (Kanji:健武丸) was a cargo ship which was built in 1941 Taikoo Dockyard & Engineering Company of Hong Kong Ltd. She was built as Empire Blossom and was ready to be launched when Hong Kong was invaded by Japan in December 1941.
+Kembu Maru also Kenmu Maru (Kanji:健武丸) was a cargo ship, which was built in 1941 Taikoo Dockyard and Engineering Company of Hong Kong Ltd. She was built as Empire Blossom and was ready to be launched when Hong Kong was invaded by Japan in December 1941.
 The ship was completed by the Japanese and put into service.
-On 4 December 1943 she was damaged by American bombing at Kwajalein Atoll, sinking the next day.
+On 4 December 1943, she was damaged by American bombing at Kwajalein Atoll, sinking the next day.